ankitsy/getting-started-with-python/README.md

 # getting-started-with-python
-A getting started guide of Pandas library for data analysis.
+A getting started guide for Python.